maximedieudonne/e-cervelet/README.md

 main_second_analysis.m: same as previous but for second order analysis \

 # Dentate nuclei

+## Illustration of the pipeline

+## Getting the mean Bold image

+The mean bold image is calculate thanks to the function get_meanBold.m

 ## mask extraction

+The mask of the dentate nuclei is extracted from the mean bold image thanks to tools of MRIcron.
+The tools used is the 3D brush.
+I localise the dentate nuclei manualy according to its hypointensity on the axial view.
+I place the centerof the brush on the center of the dentate nuclei.
+I set the parameters manually according to how the mask change.

 <div align="center">
   <img src=https://github.com/MaximeDdnn/e-cervelet/blob/main/setting_dentate_roi.png height="700" width="700">
 </div>